How to Use PartyTown with GA4 Events

 Custom GTag Script

-We also want to sending some custom GA4 event, below code snippet sending 20 ga4 events as click event_name if user click the button has id as myButton.
+We also want to send some custom GA4 events.
+The following code snippet sends 20 GA4 events as click event_name if the user clicks the button with the id myButton:

 <script>